-What’s wrong with Mr Cranky?
-Why is he always crying Wolf?
+What’s wrong with Mr. Cranky?
+Why is he always bemoaning that the sky is falling?
+Is he chicken little?
 Is he like Peter in Peter and the Wolf?
 Are there really Wolves in StartupLand?
-Is he just crying Wolf?
-Absolutely YES and on Thursday’s for the next few months I’m going to make my episodic case to that end in a series of blog posts that detail what puts the Crank in Mr Cranky.
-Why is he so mean to that poor startup founder.
-Why is he such a bully.
-Although I prefer to think of me as more of a Proceed With Caution Sign than a bully but that’s just me.
+Is he a wolf?
+Absolutely YES and on Thursday’s for the next few months, I’m going to make my episodic case to that end in a series of blog posts that detail what puts the Crank in Mr. Cranky.
+Why is he so mean to that poor startup founder?
+Why is he such a bully?
+Although I prefer to think of me as more of a Proceed With Caution Sign than a bully.
+But that’s just me.
 You make up your own mind.

 Over the next few months, I’m going to be dedicating my Thursday Blog Posts to multi-part stories telling the tales of The Wolves of StartupLand.
-I’m talking about the people who game the system, fudge the truth, may have squirreled away with the money of others… the Beltway Version of Wolf of Wallstreet… serialised… startupised…and DCTechicised.
+I’m talking about the people who game the system, fudge the truth, may have squirreled away with the money of others… the Beltway Version of Wolf of Wallstreet… serialized… startupized…and DCTechicized.

 The State of the Business or Startup Tech Press

 15 years ago there was a robust business press corps.
 Then budgets got slashed, the instant-on, have-it-now generation with attention spans shorter than Donald Trump’s Pinky demand and get linkbait in place of long story editorial content.
 DC is down to a precious few real journalists, if any, who have the time and resources to dig and develop real stories of value and note.